 Directors' annual compensation comprises a fixed portion set at €11,500, with an additional €5,500 for members of the Audit Committee and €3,000 for members of the Strategic Committee, the Compensation Committee, and the Nominations, Governance and CSR Committee.
-The Chairman of the Audit Committee receives an additional sum of €6,000, while the Chairmen of the Compensation Committee and of the Nominations, Governance and CSR Committee and of the Nominations, Governance and CSR Committee and additional €3,000.
+The Chairman of the Audit Committee receives an additional sum of €6,000, while the Chairmen of the Compensation Committee and of the Nominations, Governance and CSR Committee each receive an additional €3,000.